starshine-bcit/pympvremote/README.md

 6. `pip install -r requirements.txt` to install the necessary Python dependencies.
 7. Adjust any relevant settings inside ./src/modules/settings/* for your setup

+Note: More details on how `mpv.py` looks for the mpv library can be found [here](https://github.com/jaseg/python-mpv#libmpv)

 #### Caution: Do not expose the api to the web.
 It is only meant for local use at this time.

 ### Usage